mozilla/mig/README.md

 1 agent has found results
 ```

-To further explore the capabilities of MIG, examine the [CheatSheet](https://github.com/mozilla/mig/blob/master/doc/cheatsheet.rst).
+To further explore the capabilities of MIG, see the [CheatSheet](https://github.com/mozilla/mig/blob/master/doc/cheatsheet.rst).

 Technology
 ----------